rtkimz/dci-sinatra/README.md

   * depending on how many files you have, this may take a while (like, a minute per couple hundred)
 * Start the server (bundle exec rackup -p 4567 -o 0.0.0.0)
   * the "-o 0.0.0.0" option is used to bind to any port so that computers on the same LAN can access the server (ie http://192.168.1.15:4567 )
+** AGAIN, THIS SOFTWARE IS DESIGNED TO ONLY RUN ON A LAN, NOT INTERNET ACCESSIBLE!

+## TO-DO

+* Make comics viewable (like a slideshow of pages) in the browser
+* Add more characters to the data file
+* clean up the interface

 ## Author